edisonthk/google-oauth-laravel4/README.md

 $ php artisan config:publish edisonthk/google-oauth-laravel4
 ```

 Then, config file will be generated at app/config/packages/edisonthk/google-oauth-laravel4/config.php.
-Fill it in with your client_secret, cliend_id and redirect_url.
+Fill it in with your client_secret, cliend_id, redirect_url and scope.

 ### Option 2:
-Create a config file called google-oauth.php in app/config directory.
+Create a config file called google-oauth-laravel4.php in app/config directory.
 Then add following code and fill in your client_secret, cliend_id and redirect_url.

 ```
 <?php